itzamna314/azb.go/README.md

 Arguments:
-  container     	The name of the container to query blobspec      	A reference to one or more blobs (e.g. "mycontainer/foo*", "mycontainer/") blobpath			The path of a blob (e.g. "mycontainer/foo.txt")
+  container     	The name of the container to query blobspec      	A reference to one or more blobs (e.g. "mycontainer/foo", "mycontainer/") blobpath			The path of a blob (e.g. "mycontainer/foo.txt")

 Options:
-  -e environment    Specifies the Azure Storage Services account to use [default: default] -F configFile  	Specifies an alternative per-user configuration file [default: /etc/azb/config] -h, --help     	Show this screen.
+  -e environment    Specifies the Azure Storage Services account to use [default: default] -F configFile  	Specifies an alternative per-user configuration file [default:
+/etc/azb/config]
+  -f                Forces a destructive operation
+  -h, --help     	Show this screen.
   --version     	Show version.

-The most commonly used azb commands are: ls         	Lists containers and blobs pull         Downloads blobs
+The most commonly used commands are: ls         	Lists containers and blobs get          Downloads a blob put          Uploads a blob tree         Prints the contents of a container as a tree rm           Deletes a blob
 ```

 ## Configuration